davidmalcolm/texi2rst/output/_build/html/_sources/options-controlling-objective-c-and-objective-c++-dialects.txt

   methods thusly generated only operate on instance variables declared in the current Objective-C class, and not those inherited from superclasses.
-It is the responsibility of the Objective-C runtime to invoke all such methods in an objects inheritance hierarchy.
+It is the responsibility of the Objective-C runtime to invoke all such methods in an object's inheritance hierarchy.
 The ``- (id) .cxx_construct`` methods are invoked by the runtime immediately after a new object instance is allocated;
   the ``- (void) .cxx_destruct`` methods are invoked immediately